 Finally, principle seven concludes the concept of privacy by design, that everything needs to be done by putting the data subject or customer at the heart of any development process.
-It means acknowledging that even if a company collects data from their clients or customers, it belongs to them from whom a company have collected.
+It means acknowledging that even if a company collects data from its clients or customers, it belongs to them from whom a company has collected.

 All data subjects can make requests to access and withdraw their consent for the use of their data.
 Suppose their data is to be re-used for any other purpose than that for which it was initially collected.
 In that case, the company needs to inform its customers again of the new purpose of data processing.